-About Adam Pick, Patient, Author & Founder
+About Adam Pick, Patient Advocate, Author & Website Founder

 On November 3, 2005, Adam learned that he had severe heart valve disease and an enlarged heart.
 To treat his valvular defect, Adam needed double heart valve replacement surgery.
 Eight weeks later, Dr. Vaughn Starnes performed aortic and pulmonary valve surgery on Adam at USC Medical Center.

 As part of his experience, Adam learned the highs, the lows, the challenges, the opportunities and the frustrations of heart valve surgery.
-His book, The Patient's Guide To Heart Valve Surgery and his website, HeartValveSurgery.com, represents Adam's personal attempt to support patients and caregivers through the entire heart valve surgery process - from diagnosis through recovery.
+His book, The Patient's Guide To Heart Valve Surgery and his website, HeartValveSurgery.com, represents Adam's personal attempt to support patients and caregivers through the entire heart valve surgery process - from diagnosis to recovery.

 In addition to his book, Adam created several educational resources and an interactive patient community to help fellow patients through the heart valve surgery process including:

 - Patient Community - Meet people just like you in our patient community.
 There's nothing better than connecting and learning from patients who are sharing their stories in our community.

 - Heart Valve Learning Center - Visit the Heart Valve Learning Center to access over 1,000 pages of educational information about valvular disorders.